00mjk/vernam-cipher-engine/README.md

 # vernam-cipher-engine
-Vernam Cipher Engine using Java streams to create OTP and encrypted value of same data type, length and sign.
+Vernam Cipher Engine using Java streams to create a one time pad and enciphered value of same data type, length and sign as the original.
+Useful for when data types need to match data types of Java beans or database fields.

 # Perfect Secrecy
 Used by the US and USSR in the cold war, the Vernam Cipher was an unbreakable method of enciphering and deciphering messages.
 Unlike many